 OPTION DETAILS User name Type the logon credentials (user name and password) for the management console.
 Password Use the default administrator logon credentials when logging on for the first time: User name: admin Password: Admin1234!
 Trend Micro recommends changing the password after logging on to the management console for the first time.
 Configure user accounts to allow other users to access the management console without using the administrator account.
-For details, see Accounts Tab on page 6-60 .
-Session duration Choose how long you would like to be logged on.
-Default: 10 minutes Extended: 1 day To change these values, navigate to Administration > System Settings and click the Session Timeout tab.
-Log On Click Log On to log on to the management console.
+For details, see Accounts Tab on page 6-63 .
+Enable extended session timeout Select this option to apply the extended session timeout for your logon session.
+The default session timeout is 10 minutes.
+To change the session timeout settings, navigate to Administration > System Settings and click the Session Timeout tab.

+OPTION DETAILS Log On Click Log On to log on to the management console.